Frequently Asked Questions

 What are the costs to attend?

 Advance Camp is 100% free for all attendees.
-But it does cost money to put on, so if you are financially able, consider contributing to help defray costs.
+But it does cost money to put on and we are still short of our goal, so if you are financially able, consider contributing to help defray costs.

 Attendees are responsible for their own travel arrangements.
 Airbnb is always a good way to save $ on lodging in DC, especially on weekends.